c0mradich/School_Project/README.md

 # 📚 Classroom Manager

-**Classroom Manager** is a modern, intuitive web application designed to simplify the management of classrooms and learning spaces.
+**Classroom Manager** is a modern, full-stack web application designed to simplify classroom and learning space management.
-It helps teachers, school administrators, and project managers efficiently organize rooms, track furniture, and store visual references — all in one centralized system.
+It allows teachers, school administrators, and managers to organize rooms, manage furniture, and store visual references in one centralized system.

 ---

 ## ✨ Overview

-Managing classrooms with spreadsheets and notes is inefficient and error-prone.
+Traditional classroom management using spreadsheets and notes is inefficient and hard to scale.
-Classroom Manager digitizes this process by providing a clean, responsive interface and a scalable full-stack architecture built for real-world usage.
+Classroom Manager solves this problem by providing a clean UI, cloud-based storage, and a production-ready backend architecture.

-The application focuses on usability, performance, and clean architecture.
+The project focuses on **clarity, scalability, and real-world usability**.

 ---